mxrss2/salt-haproxy-vm/README.md

 The main maintainer of this repository is the Server Engineering Group at SSP in Collaboration wtih the SSP SRE teams.

-## Who Should Use This?

-This kit can be used by anyone in the organization, From Developers to Operations Folks to QA Engineers.

 ## Who Should Commit Back To Us?

-Anyone, we take pull requests and you are more than free to suggest and add to the SEDK.
+Anyone, we take pull requests and you are more than free to suggest and add to this image build.

 ## What Tools Are Installed?